Goodall’s death and the fears of many elderly Australians

 The New York Times reported from their conversations with Professor Goodall: Asked if he was happy, he responded: “I’m not happy.
 I want to die.
 It’s not sad particularly.
 What is sad is if one is prevented.”
 Sitting in a wheelchair, he added: “I’ve lived quite a good life until recently.
 The last year has been less satisfactory for me because I couldn’t do things.”

 Asked if there was anything he still wanted to do, he said: “There are many things I would like to do, of course, but it’s too late.
 I’m content to leave them undone.”
 Pressed about what he would miss, he allowed, “I have been missing for a long time my journeys into the Australian countryside, but I haven’t been able to do that for quite a while”.
 He was asked about his last meal.
 “I’m rather limited in my culinary enjoyment nowadays,” he responded.
 “I don’t find that I can enjoy my meals as I used to.”

 He was not afraid of death but acknowledged that he previously tried to end his life in Australia.
 “It would’ve been much more convenient for everyone if I had been able to,” he said, “but unfortunately it failed.”
 How would he like to be remembered?
 “As an instrument of freeing the elderly from the need to pursue their life irrespective,” he said at his last news conference.

 See The New York Times 10 May 2018 ‘David Goodall, 104, Scientist Who Fought to Die on His Terms, Ends His Life‘ and The New York Times 3 May 2018 ‘Why David Goodall, 104, Renowned Australian Scientist, Wants to Die‘

-See opinion piece by Peter FitzSimons in Sydney Morning Herald 13 May 2018 ‘David Goodall leads the way with choice we should all get to have‘
+Australian journalist, Peter FitzSimons (pictured), wrote an opinion piece for the Sydney Morning Herald 13 May 2018 ‘David Goodall leads the way with choice we should all get to have‘